prwesolek/HealthyHome/README.md

 <h3> Smoothing and linear regressions</h3>
 <p> Health issue rates for a neighborhood depend on factors well beyond basic environmental features of the neighborhood.
-However, environmental features do affect health issue rates, as well-noted in the public health literature.
+However, environmental features do affect health, as well-noted in the public health literature.
 To account for the many confounding factors, I replace the health issue rate for a given neighborhood with an average health issue rate for similar neighborhoods, via K-nearest Neighbors.
 This average health issue rate I call the <b>smoothed</b> rate.
 The details for each health issue rate follow </p>

 <ul>
 <li><b>non-asthma rate:</b> For a given neighborhood, the smoothed  rate is the average non-asthma rate for the 300 neighborhoods with most similar population density.  </li>

 <li><b>non-obesity rate:</b> For a given neighborhood, the smoothed rate is the average non-obesity rate for the 900 neighborhoods with most similar population density, expected commute time, and safety.  </li>

-<li><b>percentage reporting a good night's sleep:</b> For a given neighborhood, the smoothed rate is the average percentage reporting a good night's sleep for the 500 neighborhoods with most similar population density and expected commute time.  </li>
+<li><b>percent reporting more than 7 hours of sleep:</b> For a given neighborhood, the smoothed rate is the average percentage reporting more than seven hours of sleep for the 500 neighborhoods with most similar population density and expected commute time.  </li>

 </ul>